polyverse-appsec/sara/README.md

 * Overtime `Sara` ought to be able to make requests to [`node-boost-api`](https://github.com/polyverse-appsec/boost-node-api) to get the file IDs for the uploaded files

 ## Ops

+### Deploying To Vercel

+Vercel has deep `Git` integration for the projects they host.
+By default Vercel will monitor your projects branches and auto-deploy to the different environments (e.g. `Production`, `Preview`) when changes are made.
+We have turned this default behavior off to have tighter control over our CI/CD processes.
+The configuration for disabling this behavior is defined within `vercel.json` under the property `git.deploymentEnabled = false`.
+Note that this configuration doesn't preclude us from deploying to Vercel when changes happen in our GitHub repo - we just need to do the work to deploying manually or automate `GitHub Actions`.

 ### Adding/Updating Deployment Environment Variables